SRI-CSL/sally/README.md

 ## How to Compile

-If you've installed Yices2 in the $YD directory, meaning that there are
+If you have Yices2 installed in the $YD directory, meaning that there are
-$YD/include and $YD/lib directories with Yices2 headers and libraries, then build with
+$YD/include and $YD/lib directories with Yices2 headers and libraries, then configure and build with

     cd build
     cmake .. -DYICES2_HOME=$YD
     make
     make check

-If you've installed MathSAT in the $MD directory, meaning that there are
+If you have MathSAT5 installed in the $MD directory, meaning that there are
-$MD/include and $MD/lib directories with MathSAT5 headers and libraries, then build with
+$MD/include and $MD/lib directories with MathSAT5 headers and libraries, then configure and build with

     cd build
     cmake .. -DMATHSAT5_HOME=$MD
     make
     make check

-You can use both Yices2 and MathSAT by adding both options to cmake as expected.
+Of course, you can use both Yices2 and MathSAT by adding both options to cmake as expected.

-To compile in debug mode then pass on
+To compile sally in debug mode then configure and build with

     cd build
     cmake .. -DCMAKE_BUILD_TYPE=Debug